CCMS-UCSD/GNPS_Workflows/feature-based-molecular-networking/README.md

 ### MS-DIAL

-The feature output should include...
+The feature output should include the following columns:

+1. Alignment ID
+2. Average Mz
+3. Average Rt(min)

+Additionally, it is assumed there are additional columns where the per sample quant starts at column 22.

 ### Metaboscape